NVIDIA/spark-rapids/docs/download.md

 * Memory usage limitations have been enforced for various operations.
 * Enhanced performance for join and aggregation operations.
 * Kernel optimizations have been implemented to improve Parquet read performance.
+* Scala 2.13 is now supported, and RAPIDS Accelerator also built and tested with Scala 2.13.
 * Discontinues support for Pascal-based Nvidia GPUs.
 * Qualification and Profiling tool:
 	* Profiling Tool now processes Spark Driver log for GPU runs, enhancing feature analysis.